15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 15. Dumbbell Bent Over Row

-If you are looking to strengthen the upper back and rear delt, then bent over dumbbell rows is the exercise.
+If you want to strengthen the upper back and rear delts, bent-over dumbbell rows are the exercise for you.

-It is an exercise that targets the upper back muscles, including the latissimus dorsi, rhomboids, and trapezius muscles.
+This exercise targets the upper back muscles, including the latissimus dorsi,ย rhomboids,ย andย trapezius muscles.

 Here are some tips for adding this exercise to your workouts: